PlaidCloud/plaidcloud-docs/content/en/docs/cli/command_line.md

 ## What APIs are Available?

 There are many APIs available for use that control nearly every aspect of PlaidCloud.
-All of the APIs, the inputs, and expected outputs are documented in the [APIs documentation](https://api.plaidcloud.com).
+All of the APIs, the inputs, and expected outputs are documented in the [APIs documentation](/api).

 ## Obtaining an OAuth Token

-OAuth tokens are generated from the PlaidCloud app.
-To view the list of current OAuth tokens assigned to you and generate new ones, navigate to `Analyze > Tools > Registered Systems`.

-Once there you can view any existing tokens or choose to create a new one.
+See [OAuth Tokens](/docs/cli/get-oauth-tokens/) for more information on obtaining an OAuth token and how to configure the system for automated auth.